 The Appropriate Adult scheme is designed to ensure vulnerable adults have all the support and guidance they need during the custody process.

-An Appropriate Adult is a member of the public who attends to ensure an adult detained in police custody with mental ill-health, learning difficulties or autism is treated fairly.
+An Appropriate Adult is a member of the public who ensure an adult detained in police custody with mental ill-health, learning difficulties or autism is treated fairly.

 Appropriate Adults are a vital part of the criminal justice process, they are present to safeguard the interests and welfare of vulnerable adults to ensure their individual rights are protected.
 They do not give legal advice, but instead are present to ensure the detained person is treated fairly.

 Under the Police and Criminal Evidence Act, which regulates the actions of the police service, a vulnerable person who is brought into police custody should have an 'Appropriate Adult' with them at certain times of their detention.
 This includes when a person is booked into custody and during an interview for an offence for which they have been arrested or they have voluntarily attended.